 - Prepare your dosa batter and add water till it gets Butter Milk like thin consistency.

 - Heat up the pan on medium-high flame.

-- Mix the batter thoroughly with ladle and pour it on the hot pan.
+- Mix the batter thoroughly with a ladle and pour it into the hot pan.
 (Don’t worry about air gaps on the surface.)

 - Cover it with the lid for a couple of minutes depending on your flame.

 - Remove the lid and let it cook further till it leaves from the edges.

 - Gently fold it on the pan’s surface using a spatula and serve with any of your favorite accompaniment.

 Tip – For Neer dosa or similar dosa varieties, you should use well-seasoned dosa pan or cast iron tawa.
 It will give you fantastic results without too many hassles.